sagieppel/Segmenting-givne-region-of-an-image-using-neural-net-with-ROI-attention-input/README.md

 For training the net, an Nvidia GPU is needed (the net was trained on Titan XP 16GB)

 ## Software:
-This network was run with Python 3.7 [Anaconda](https://www.anaconda.com/download/) with  [Pytorch](https://pytorch.org/) and OpenCV package.
+This network was run with Python 3.7 [Anaconda](https://www.anaconda.com/download/) with  [Pytorch](https://pytorch.org/) and OpenCV* package.
+* Installing opencv for conda can usually be done using: pip install opencv-python or conda install opencv